gsquire/reroute/README.md

 ## Documentation
 Documentation is [here](https://gsquire.github.io/doc/reroute/reroute)

+## Examples
+You can see the [examples](https://github.com/gsquire/reroute/tree/master/examples) folder or check below:

-A simple example to demonstrate how to use the router:
+A simple application to demonstrate how to use the router:

 ```rust
 extern crate hyper;